gsi-ee/go4/applications/tasca/Readme.txt

 Parameter containing fitters for calibration

  Class TascaCalibPar is another parameter class with the purpose of performing calibration.
-This parameter is used in the TascaAnlProc.cxx processor of the second step.
+This parameter is used in the TascaCheckProc.cxx processor of the second step.
 Example reads names of the calibration lines, the energies and initial channel numbers from file calilines.txt on initialization.
 These are present in arrays inside the parameter.